How to Find a Good CPA for Your Taxes

 What is a CPA?

-Certified Public Accountants (CPAs) are knowledgeable about the tax code and can help you maximize your tax savings.
+Certified Public Accountants (CPAs) are accounting professionals knowledgeable about the tax code and can help you maximize your tax savings.
 Also, they can represent you before the IRS to help you deal with audits or collections.

 - auditing and attestation